ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - *sed* and *grep* can cooperate.
 That is *grep* can suply the file list containing the specified pattern while *sed* edit those files one by one. for example: sed -i 's/pattern/newstr/g' `grep -rl pattern ./`.

-## VIM Tips for quick Reference
+## VIM tips for quick Reference

-- `vim --version | grep clipboard` It can tell whether vim is able to transfer data with clipboard. `sudo apt-get install vim-gnome` in ubuntu can enhance vim with the abiltiy.
+- `vim --version | grep clipboard` It can tell whether vim is able to transfer data with clipboard. `sudo apt-get install vim-gnome` in Ubuntu can enhance vim with the abiltiy.
 - *Display full file path when editing a file* Sometimes is helpful to us. bar visible. `:help statusline` and `:help laststatus` give detailed info for reference.
 - Sometimes we want *case insensitive* search. `:set ignorecase` or `:set ic` can do that. `:set noic` reset the previous settings.
 - `set ruler` display colum number and row number on the right bottom coner.